pascanur/GroundHog/README.md

 efficient way of implementing complex recurrent neural network models.
 It supports a variety of recurrent layers, such as DT-RNN, DOT-RNN, RNN with gated hidden units and LSTM.
-Furthermore, it enables the flexible combination of various layers together, for instance, to build a neural translation model.
+Furthermore, it enables the flexible combination of various layers, for instance, to build a neural translation model.

 This is a version forked from the original GroundHog (https://github.com/pascanur/GroundHog) developed by Razvan Pascanu, Caglar